0rdinary-J0e/denhac-official-docs/sigs/sig-cnc-charter.md

 #### ***In-Scope***

-* Maintaining denhac-owned CNC routers and associated hardware including the computing infrastructure required to operate the machines
+* Maintaining denhac-owned CNC routers/mills and associated hardware including the computing infrastructure required to operate the machines
-* Resources for use and maintenance specific to the CNC routers such as workholding, calibration tools, etc
+* Resources for use and maintenance specific to the CNC routers/mills such as workholding, calibration tools, etc
 * Project support and collaboration with other sigs and future denhac events
-* Maintenance and Improvements to the CNC routers and related space within denhac
+* Maintenance and Improvements to the CNC routers/mills and related space within denhac
 * Responding to and managing the use of donated CNC routers and equipment
-* Responding to and managing the use of member-owned CNC routing equipment on loan to denhac
+* Responding to and managing the use of member-owned CNC routing/milling equipment on loan to denhac
-* Addressing membership concerns and questions specific to equipment within the CNC router area
+* Addressing membership concerns and questions specific to equipment within the CNC area
 * Managing the spending and allocation of SIG funds, as well as coordinating Board Requests for additional funds
-* Creating and teaching a comprehensive curriculum regarding safe and effective usage of the CNC routers to all interested and permitted members
+* Creating and teaching a comprehensive curriculum regarding safe and effective usage of the CNC routers/mills to all interested and permitted members
 * Defining the required knowledge needed for Authorized Trainers and Maintainers, as well as providing this knowledge to certify denhac members as Trainers and Maintainers of the CNC routers when appropriate
-* Defining policy regarding specific materials and end effectors that are approved for use with the CNC routers at denhac
+* Defining policy regarding specific materials and end effectors that are approved for use with the CNC routers/mills at denhac

 #### ***Out-of-Scope***